sherinjames-sj/sherin-ai-projects/brainrot-o-meter/README.md

 Claude API, streaming responses, structured JSON, vanilla JavaScript.

-## Credit

-Built and designed by Sherin James.
-Uses the Claude API for the scoring and text generation.
 ---

 Part of [Sherin's AI Projects](../).
 See the [backend](../backend/) for how the server side is wired up.